 When you want to dive deep into a subject, an article isn’t going to cut it.
 And with the rapid pace of change in Web3, a book may be outdated before it’s even released.

 A quality research report strikes a good balance between timely data and comprehensiveness.
-At Onchain, we pride ourselves on having some of the most well sourced, comprehensive, and data-driven blockchain research reports on the market.
-Beyond this, we focus on giving you crypto research and Web3 insights that can be utilized now, not at some undetermined time in the future.
+The Onchain Research Team has produced some of the most well sourced, comprehensive, and data-driven blockchain research reports on the market.
+What makes this crypto research unique is that it examines actual use cases you can learn from.
+You can leverage the Web3 insights now for your own business, not at some undetermined time in the future.